Analyzing BGC Partners (BGCP) and Its Competitors

-BGC Partners (NASDAQ: BGCP) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it compare to its peers?
-We will compare BGC Partners to similar businesses based on the strength of its profitability, analyst recommendations, valuation, risk, earnings, institutional ownership and dividends.
+BGC Partners (NASDAQ: BGCP) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it compare to its peers?
+We will compare BGC Partners to related businesses based on the strength of its institutional ownership, valuation, profitability, earnings, analyst recommendations, dividends and risk.

+This is a summary of recent ratings and price targets for BGC Partners and its peers, as provided by MarketBeat.com.

 |BGC Partners